 is higher than that for most other teens.
 The risk adds significantly to the health "worry" burden that teenagers normally face.

 "Healthcare providers should have some understanding of sexual behavior to approach gay and lesbian teens and treat them appropriately," Dr. Rudy says.
-For example, young lesbian women may deny need for birth control despite occasional sexual encounters with men.
+For example, young lesbian women may deny the need for birth control despite occasional sexual encounters with men.
 Only frank discussion between a teen and a doctor can identify important concerns and risks like this.

 "A physician needs to take a very sensitive and complete medical and sexual history to be able to treat those kids appropriately," Dr. Rudy says.